 The necklace was stolen by a thief.

-The ball was passed and she received it.
+The ball was passed to her.

-Because of this, the development is being hurried.
+Because of this, development is being rushed.

-I got cheated by my girlfriend.
+I got deceived by my girlfriend.

-The two were left all alone.
+The two (of us) were left all alone.

 This tower was built two hundred years ago.

 I got my wallet pickpocketed by a pickpocket.

 That child was removed from his parents when he was young.

 I was asked the way by an Asian foreigner in natural Japanese.

 The business plan was changed little by little.